 Tracking work hours with timers and notes is frustratingly inefficient and tedious.
 Since it’s not natural for our brains to recall everything we do with mathematical precision, it’s also extremely difficult.
 Even if we try to get around this by logging our hours compulsively throughout the day, we end up limiting our ability to just focus on our work.
 But we ourselves are not at fault for tracking our work hours badly: it’s the limitations of our manual technologies that are responsible.

-While there are many, the main problems of tracking work hours manually center around these three areas:
+While there are many, the main challenges of tracking work hours manually center around these three areas:

 Almost all mainstream work trackers use some form of manual timers, requiring you to start and stop timers as you move between tasks.
 Aside from becoming practically unworkable when you’re working across several different projects, this approach is fundamentally not user-friendly.
 It forces you to constantly divide some of your attention towards time tracking: to interrupt your flow to manage timers and take notes – actions which are easy to forget when you’re trying to focus on your work.